citp/privacy-policy-historical/g/gu/gui/guitar.com.md

-> *The following text is extracted and transformed from the guitar.com privacy policy that was archived on 2004-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20040630084001id_/http%3A//guitar.com/GCFpp.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the guitar.com privacy policy that was archived on 2005-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051212151459id_/http%3A//www.guitar.com/GCFpp.aspx) for the most accurate reproduction.*

-#
+# The Ultimate Guitar Resource For Guitarists - Guitar.com

 **Privacy Statement and Other Policies for Guitar.com
 **